You are here

-Since teaching is an essential component of a graduate education, all Ph.D. students work as teaching assistants (TAs) in undergraduate Chemistry and Chemical Biology (CCB) courses during their first year of studies.
+Since teaching is an essential component of a graduate education, all Ph.D. students work as teaching assistants (TAs) in undergraduate Chemistry & Chemical Biology (CCB) courses during their first year of studies.
 Teaching assignments vary depending on area of expertise and course demands.
 Satisfactory performance as a TA is a requirement for advancement in the Ph.D. program at Cornell.
 Excellence in teaching is highly regarded and encouraged.
 Most students also TA in their second year, when they no longer have graduate coursework demands.

 All incoming domestic Ph.D. students are strongly encouraged to participate in the three-week Teaching Assistant Training Program (TATP) hosted by the department immediately after the July 4 holiday (TATP participation is mandatory for all incoming international Ph.D. students as described below).
 The TATP provides incoming graduate students with a comprehensive introduction to teaching, the department, and living in Ithaca.
 Participants in the TATP attend lectures about undergraduate CCB courses and facilities, complete special educational projects, lead recitations, and undergo safety and instrumentation training to prepare them for their graduate studies at Cornell.
 This program also provides a great opportunity for graduate students to become familiar with the Ithaca area, find housing, and get to know their classmates before the first semester begins.
 Several social outings and activities are also planned as part of the program.
 All students will receive a special stipend to support their living expenses while participating in this program.